Kristina01111000/Drws_site/README.md

 - he likes the scorecard button in the middle
 - still doesn't automatically update :(, is it a problem with peepso?

-- Concert today, hes advertising then
 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page
-- Leave scorecard on promo page, hide the login button for only mobile
-- need this done by wednesday mid day so its set for his ad

 - i have the most recent scorecard copy on the site as of 7/12, he will probably update it again
 - able to make new accounts